 Dumaguete City is known to be the city of gentle people.
-The city can be considered as a laid back city but progressive.
+The city is a bit laid back but progressive.
 The history of Dumaguete City is really fascinating.
 Ranging from the different intercontinental influences, various cultures, and traditions.
 Dumaguete City is known for their creativity and academic amusements that could be seen as reflected clearly in their daily lives.

 Dumaguete City is the capital of Negros Oriental.
 A southern province of Negros Island.
 It has a large student population that made it also known as the university town of Negros with a large international base.
 Dumaguete City has a lot to offer to its foreign and local tourist alike.
 It has a lot of places that are waiting to be discovered and recognized.
 To name a few, it has beautiful resorts and sandbars too.
 It is a home of stunning caves, mighty mountains one of which is Mount Talinis, and beautiful structures within the city.

 So what to do when having a quick visit to Dumaguete City?
-Aside from the popular Apo Island, Manjuyod sandbar and the majestic waterfalls like Casaroro and Pulang-bato and the infamous Twin Lakes that are usually frequented by tourists, there are other beautiful spots within the city borders that are worth a quick visit.
+Aside from the popular Apo Island, Manjuyod sandbar and the majestic waterfalls like Casaroro and Pulang-bato and the infamous Twin Lakes that are popular to tourists, there are other beautiful spots within the city borders that are worth a quick visit.
 I shortlisted few spots for a day-tour within Dumaguete City.

 1. Silliman University